 Once you have created this group, add the members who need to be excluded.

-Telephone Field in AzureAD
+Telephone Field in Entra ID

-In order for the auto attendant to find users by extension number, their telephone field in AzureAD must be properly formatted.
-The auto attendant will search AzureAD for the extension number before transferring the call to that extension in Teams.
-Therefore, the telephone number field needs to match a specific format.
+In order for the auto attendant to find users by extension number, their telephone field in Entra ID (formerly Azure Active Directory) must be properly formatted.
+The auto attendant searches Entra ID for the extension number before transferring the call to the user in Teams.
+For this reason, the telephone number field must match one of the supported formats.

 The format must be one of the following: